 Bio:

-Jessica Sciarone is a Political Science PhD Candidate at the University of Washington.
-She received her Bachelor of Science in Political Science from the Radboud University in Nijmegen in 2013, her Master of Arts in Intelligence and International Security from King's College London in 2015, her Master of Science in Crisis and Security Management from Leiden University in 2016, and her Master of Arts in Political Science from the University of Washington in 2022.
+Jessica Sciarone is a Political Scientist and Lecturer at the University of Washington, where she received her PhD in Political Science in 2026.
+She is also associate faculty at Edmonds College.
+She received her Bachelor of Science in Political Science from the Radboud University in Nijmegen in 2023, her Master of Arts in Intelligence and International Security from King's College London in 2015, her Master of Science in Crisis and Security Management from Leiden University in 2016, and her Master of Arts in Political Science from the University of Washington in 2021.

 Jessica also has an interest in queer studies, and she is currently working on a research project titled "Comparative Homonationalism and the Far-Right: How Dutch and American Neofascist Ideologies Imagine Queer Citizenships" (with Jana Foxe).
 This project examines the variation in the degrees of inclusion that far-right political parties have for queer and trans citizens in their home countries, and the varying strategies of co-optation of support and votes from the LGB Community.